Andrea180904/Big_Data/README.md

 and a Python consumer reads them in real time.

 ## 2. Chosen tool: Apache Kafka
+Apache Kafka is a distributed event streaming platform capable of handling trillions of events per day.
 ## 3. Why Kafka?
 Kafka is a distributed messaging and streaming platform.
 It is well suited for this project because:

 - It can handle a continuous flow of events in real time.
-- Producers and consumers are decoupled: they do not need to know each other.
+- Producers and consumers operate independently.
 - Events are stored in a durable log, so other tools (Spark, Flink, databases…) can also read the same stream.
 - It is a very common component in modern Big Data architectures (data pipelines, IoT, log collection, etc.).

 ## 4. Installation steps
+Prerequisites

-1. Install Docker and Docker Compose on your machine.
+Docker & Docker Compose installed
+Python 3.8+ with kafka-python library

-2. Clone the repository:
+1. Clone the repository:

    git clone https://github.com/Andrea180904/Big_Data.git
    cd Big_Data

-3. Start Kafka and Zookeeper using Docker Compose:
+2. Start Kafka and Zookeeper using Docker Compose:

    docker compose up -d

-4. Check that the containers are running:
+3. Check that the containers are running:

    docker ps